 What Is Coinsurance in Health Insurance?

-Coinsurance is when you pay a percentage of your medical bill after meeting your deductible.
-If your plan has 20% coinsurance and you get a procedure costing $5,000, you'd pay around $1,000 while your insurance covers the rest.
-This percentage applies until you hit your out-of-pocket maximum.
+Coinsurance is the share of your medical bill you pay after meeting your deductible.
+For example, if your plan has 20% coinsurance and a procedure costs $5,000, you’d pay about $1,000 while your insurer covers the rest.
+You’ll keep paying that percentage until you reach your out-of-pocket maximum.

 What Is the Difference Between Copay and Coinsurance?